offlinecrm/offlinecrm/README.md

 - @quasar/typescript

-## Community support and chanles information
+## Community support and channels information

 You can use one of these channels to ask a question and get info: